You may of heard of a type of UK property investment method call Buy Renovate Rent Refinance (BRRR).

 Summary: Buy Renovate Rent Refinance Repeat?

-Like all businesses and investments there is risk and this strategy is no different.
+Like all businesses and investments there is risk and the BRR strategy is no different.
 You need to consider both the upside and downside potential.

 If you are using a Bridging Loan during the refurbishment, then each extra month you take will cost you more interest.